← All guides

 • Properties often priced below market value

-• Special programs for owner-occupants, nonprofits, and government agencies
+• Special programs for nonprofits and government agencies

 • Must use a HUD-registered broker